greyhatguy007/Machine-Learning-Specialization-Coursera/README.md

 <hr/>

- Some insights to what you might be able to accomplish at the end of this specialization :
+ An insight of what you might be able to accomplish at the end of this specialization :

 * <i>Write an unsupervised algorithm to **Land the Lunar Lander** Using Deep Q-Learning</i>

 https://user-images.githubusercontent.com/77543865/182395635-703ae199-ba79-4940-86eb-23dd90093ab3.mp4

+* <i>Write an algorithm for a **Movie Recommender System**</i>

+* <i> And Much Mor ! </i>

+Concluding, this is a course which I would recommend everyone to take.
+Not just because you learn many new stuffs, but also the assignments are real life examples which are *exciting to complete*.